 If most sites load normally but one site is crashing, that site might be causing the problem.
-Try refreshing the page a few times again by clicking on the blue Reload button on the "Aw, snap" page.
+Try refreshing the page a few times again by selecting the blue Reload button on the "Aw, snap" page or by selecting Reload .

-If 3 or more attempts to reload fail, then a "Send feedback" button will appear.
+If the attempt to reload fails, then a "Send feedback" button will appear.
 Click the Send feedback button to let us know what's happening.
 You can also post your problem in the Chrome Help Forum.

 If you're on a Chromebook, try these additional fixes.

 Megan is a Google Chrome expert and the author of this help page.
 Help her improve this article by leaving feedback below.